MuseSystems/musebms/documentation/book/content/en/theory/prerequisite_understanding/business-systems-defined.md

 Initially and on an ongoing basis staff will create lists of entities in the system which are pertinent to business operations.
 Entities may include relationships such as vendors and customers or other kinds of entities such as products or company facilities.
 These entities will then be used to standardize the recording of business transactions in the system.

-Transaction processing from the business operations perspective in principally focused on managing the life-cycle of the transactions.
-A sales quote may eventually become a sales order which in turn will need to be fulfilled or it may be cancelled or the product returned for some reason.
+Transaction processing from the business operations perspective is principally focused on managing the life-cycle of the transactions.
+A sales quote may eventually become a sales order which in turn will need to be fulfilled or it may be cancelled or the product eventually returned for some reason.
 This all has bearing on what actions must be performed by staff.
 Reviewing transactions in the system can indicate to staff what work must be done or is no longer needed.

 As transaction processing moves through the business system, the system can centralize and facilitate communication across operating departments and even with relevant third parties.
 In our sales example from the previous paragraph, a shipping department may record that a product on the sales order is not available which the sales department will be able to see; the sales demand from the order may cause an automatic purchase order for the product to be placed with the appropriate vendor.